ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 PyPA’s tutorial “[Packaging Python Projects](https://packaging.python.org/en/latest/tutorials/packaging-projects)”
 * § “[The structure](https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure)” in Ionel Cristian Mărieș,
 “[Packaging a python library](https://blog.ionelmc.ro/2014/05/25/python-packaging),” ionel’s codelog, September 30, 2019.
+    * E.g., the `src/` structure (a) ensures that you test your code from the same working directory that your users will see when they install your package, (b) allows simpler packaging code and a simpler `MANIFEST.in`, and (c) results in a much cleaner editable install.
 * Mark Smith’s presentation at EuroPython 2019: “Publishing (Perfect) Python Packages on PyPi” ([YouTube](https://www.youtube.com/watch?v=GIF3LaRqgXo), [GitHub](https://github.com/judy2k/publishing_python_packages_talk)), at 26:00:
-> Here’s why we use the `src/` directory.
-Our root directory is the directory we've been working in.
+    * “Here’s why we use the `src/` directory.
+Our root directory is the directory we’ve been working in.
 If our code was in this directory—if we import `helloworld` while running the tests—it would run the code in our current directory.
 But we don’t want it to do that.
 We want it to test installing the package and using the code from there.
-By having the `src/` directory, you’re forcing it to use the version you’ve just installed into the versioned environment.
+By having the `src/` directory, you’re forcing it to use the version you’ve just installed into the versioned environment.”

 ## Noncomprehensive comments on selected elements of project metadata